FAQs For Kids

 While a general dentist can provide care for young children, a pediatric dentist is trained specifically in dealing with smaller mouths.
 Pediatric dentists are knowledgeable about the oral development of children.
-Tools are smaller than those of a general dentist as well, which can make cleanings and exams a much more comfortable experience.
+Tools are smaller than those of a general dentist as well, which can make dental cleanings and exams a much more comfortable experience.

 What if My Child is Anxious About the Dentist?

 We understand that children can experience anxiety, and even fear when it comes to going to the dentist.
 There are ways that you can help to prepare them.
 Answer questions, but do not go into too much detail.
 Do not use words that can trigger fear, such as “hurt,” “pain,” or “shot.”
 You can also read books for children about going to the dentist or even play dentist to help your child understand that we are here to help them.

 In short, yes.
 Baby teeth are crucial for the proper oral development.
 They act as placeholders for adult teeth.
 If they are lost too early, alignment issues may occur.
 Space maintainers are often recommended in these situations.
 If your child has lost a baby tooth too early, it is important that you call the office right away.